Caesarean section: After previous caesarean

 Mothers who have previously had a caesarean section are more likely to have a caesarean section for future pregnancies than mothers who have never had a caesarean section.
-There is discussion about the circumstances under which women should have a vaginal birth after a previous caesarean.
+There is a discussion about the circumstances under which women should have a vaginal birth after a previous caesarean.

 Vaginal birth after caesarean (VBAC) is the practice of birthing a baby vaginally after a previous baby has been delivered by caesarean section (surgically).
 According to the American College of Obstetricians and Gynecologists (ACOG), successful VBAC is associated with decreased maternal morbidity and a decreased risk of complications in future pregnancies.
 According to the American Pregnancy Association, 90% of women who have undergone caesarean deliveries are candidates for VBAC.
 Approximately 60–80% of women opting for VBAC will successfully give birth vaginally, which is comparable to the overall vaginal delivery rate in the United States in 2010.

 Twins

-For otherwise healthy twin pregnancies where both twins are head down a trial of vaginal delivery is recommended at between 37 and 38 weeks.
+For otherwise healthy twin pregnancies where both twins are head down a trial of vaginal delivery is recommended between 37 and 38 weeks.
 Vaginal delivery in this case does not worsen the outcome for either infant as compared with caesarean section.
 There is controversy on the best method of delivery where the first twin is head first and the second is not.
 When the first twin is not head down at the point of labor starting, a caesarean section should be recommended.
-Although the second twin typically has a higher frequency of problems, it is not known if a planned caesarean section affects this.
+Although the second twin typically has a higher frequency of problems, it is unknown if a planned caesarean section affects this.
 It is estimated that 75% of twin pregnancies in the United States were delivered by caesarean section in 2008.